Michelin Star Ramen Restaurants in Tokyo

 -Sobahouse Konjiki Hototogisu

 Sobahouse Konjiki Hototogisu has been one of the busiest Ramen restaurants in Shinjuku area, but ever since receiving one Michelin star, it’s been exceedingly busy.
-The waiting time could be around 1 hour during the peak time.
+The restaurant currently has a numbered ticket system and the reception starts from 9:30 for lunch and 17:30 for dinner.

 Access: 3 mins walk from Shinjuku Gyoenmae Station